Summary Guide forHairdressers, Hairstylists, and Cosmetologists in California

 The wages listed in the table below do not reflect the earnings of self-employed Hairdressers and Cosmetologists, which can be higher depending on the location of a salon, customer tipping practices, and competition from other salons.
 A Cosmetologist’s initiative and ability to attract and hold regular clients are key factors in determining his or her earnings.
 Earnings for entry-level workers are usually low; however, for those who stay in the profession, earnings can be considerably higher.

-The median wage in 2016 for Hairdressers, Hairstylists, and Cosmetologists in California is $23,770 annually, or $11.43 hourly.
+The median wage in 2016 for Hairdressers, Hairstylists, and Cosmetologists in California was $23,770 annually, or $11.43 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Full-time Cosmetologists who are salaried often receive medical and dental benefits, sick leave, and vacation credits.
 Those who work part-time and Cosmetologists who own their own businesses generally must purchase their own health and dental insurance.